 Link to tool.
 This is an interactive simulation tool that can be used to evaluate alternative response decisions for the COVID-19 epidemic.
-Users can enter decisions for three interventions over a user-defined analyses period from the beginning of June.
-Input number of scenarios to compare (a number >0): It can take any value, but keeping it small helps in visualization.
+Users can enter decisions for three interventions over a 52-week period from the beginning of May

 Input decision choices for the following three interventions

 - 1. Intervention 1: Proportion reduction in contacts per person through social distancing measures (Enter values between 0 to 1) - a.
-Interpretation: A value of 0 will use a upper bound for number of contacts per person (replication a normal pre-COVID scenario), a value of 1 will use a lower bound for number of contacts per person (replicating maximum stay-athome order scenario), and values between 0 and 1 will select from within an upper and lower bound (lower and upper bounds for contacts per persons were estimated using methods in Section 5 and 6) - b.
-This can be used for evaluating variants of social distancing measures such as modified work schedules, Example 1: To evaluate a rotating schedule that ensures that at any time only 50% of personnel work on site, decision entered should be: 365, 0.5 (read as for the next 365 days 50% contact reduction) Example 2: To evaluate a rotating schedule that ensures that at any time only 50% of personnel work on site for the first 20 day, and it increases to 75% (i.e., 25% reduction in contacts) for days 21 to 365, enter: 14, 0.5, 365, 0.25 (read as for next 14 days 50% contact reduction, for days 15 to 365, 25% contact reduction) - 2.
-Intervention 2: Testing capacity -Number of tests administered per day through universal testing (Enter positive numbers) - a.
+Interpretation: A value of 0 will use a upper bound for number of contacts per person (replication a normal pre-COVID scenario), a value of 1 will use a lower bound for number of contacts per person (replicating maximum stay-at-home order scenario), and values between 0 and 1 will select from within an upper and lower bound (lower and upper bounds for contacts per persons were estimated using methods in Section 5 and 6) - b.
+This can be used for evaluating variants of social distancing measures such as modified work schedules, Example 1: To evaluate a rotating schedule that ensures that at any time only 50% of personnel work on site, decision entered should be: 1, 52, 0.5

+Example 2: To evaluate a rotating schedule that ensures that at any time only 50% of personnel work on site for the first 2 weeks, and it increases to 75% (i.e., 25% reduction in contacts) for weeks 3 to 52, enter: 1, 2, 0.5, 3, 52, 0.25

+- 2. Intervention 2: Testing capacity -Number of tests administered per day through universal testing (Enter positive numbers) - a.
 Interpretation: We assume testing is available to the full population and thus there is an equal chance for a positive and a negative case to get tested (see Sections 6 below for methodology).
 We assume persons testing positive would be immediately quarantined and cannot infect others, so the value entered for this intervention should be the number of tests successfully completed. - 3.
 Intervention 3: Testing capacity -Number of tests administered per day through contact tracing and testing (Enter positive numbers) - a.
 Interpretation: We assume that a certain proportion of the persons tested (equal to secondary attack rate) would be positive (see Sections 6 below for methodology).
 We assume persons testing positive would be immediately quarantined and cannot infect others, so the value entered for this intervention should be the number of tests successfully completed.

-Timeline: Flexibility to enter decisions for up to daily time-units, for any analytic time-period
+Timeline: Flexibility to enter decisions for up to weekly time-units